Gaining website performance from object caching technology

 wp redis flush --async

-If you are using the Redis Object Cache plugin, then you can flush the object cache in wp-admin; then, you will need to go to the following area in the user interface:
+If you are using the Redis Object Cache plugin, then you can flush the object cache in wp-admin.
+You will need to go to the following area in the user interface:

 Settings > Redis